 2. Set due dates and notifications

-monday.com helps teams stay on schedule by making it easy to set due dates, notifactions and reminders, and update status.
+monday.com helps teams stay on schedule by making it easy to set due dates, notifications and reminders, and update status.

-With the structure in place to keep your projects and processes moving smoothly, you can dramatically increase the efficiency of your workflows.
+With a structure in place, you can dramatically increase the efficiency of your workflows.

 Here are just some of workflow management settings you can add into monday.com dashboards: